Agriculture, forestry and fishing

 Land developments

-Collectively, these developments provide an opportunity to significantly expand the Territory’s agricultural production area and offer opportunities for new investment in a wide range of high value crops, including mangoes, bananas, melons and forestry, as well as broadacre crops such as cotton, sorghum and chia.
+Collectively, these developments provide an opportunity to significantly expand and diversify the Territory’s agricultural production area and offer opportunities for new investment in a wide range of high value crops, including mangoes, melons and forestry, as well as broadacre crops such as cotton, sorghum and chia.

 For the latest data on the agriculture, forestry and fishing sector, refer to the Territory Economy website.